Baltimore metropolitan area

 The Baltimore–Columbia–Towson Metropolitan Statistical Area, also known as Central Maryland, is a metropolitan statistical area (MSA) in Maryland as defined by the United States Office of Management and Budget (OMB).
 It is part of the larger Washington–Baltimore combined statistical area.
-As of 2022, the combined population of the seven counties is 2,985,871, making it the 20th-largest metropolitan statistical area in the nation.
+As of 2025, the combined population of the six counties and the independent city of Baltimore was 2,857,781, making it the 22nd-largest metropolitan statistical area in the nation.

 The area has the fourth-highest median household income in the United States, at $66,970 as of 2012.

 Composition

 The area includes the following counties: